When is Easter?

 Easter in Australia takes place on a different weekend each year.
 The date of Easter Sunday can fall any time between the 22nd of March and the 25th of April, taking place on the first Sunday after the first full moon following the Spring Equinox (in the Northern Hemisphere).

-This year Easter Sunday fell on the 12th of April, with Good Friday on the 10th of April and Easter Monday on the 13th.
-Next year Good Friday will fall on the 2nd of April, Easter Sunday on the 4th of April and Easter Monday on the 6th of April.
+In 2020, Easter Sunday fell on the 12th of April, with Good Friday on the 10th of April and Easter Monday on the 13th.
+In 2021, Good Friday will fall on the 2nd of April, Easter Sunday on the 4th of April and Easter Monday on the 6th of April.
 In 2022 Easter weekend will start on Friday the 15th of April, and Friday the 7th of April in 2023.